12 Pros and Cons of an HOA

 There are some other cons to consider before buying a property in a South Walton Beach community with an HOA.

-- HOA’s can move to foreclose on a home when the HOA fees are not paid, even if your mortgage payments are up to date.
+- HOA’s can move to foreclose on a home or condo when the HOA fees are not paid, even if your mortgage payments are up to date.

 - HOA fees can change, and the HOA can charge for a special assessment.
 Special assessments are charged when there is not enough money in the account to cover unexpected expenses, like making repairs to the swimming pool or cleaning up the community center after a 100-year flood.A condo may have a special assessment to replace the roof or paint the building.